-Toilet training can be a challenging time for families and early childhood educators but when a child has Autism Spectrum Disorder (ASD) the challenge, and need for support, increases.
+Toilet training can be a challenging time for families and early childhood educators but when a child has autism the challenge, and need for support, increases.

 Heather takes a strengths-based approach to toilet training, focussing on the things the child can do and breaking it down to find out what is not working for that particular child.